Newlywords/heroku-buildpack-vips/README.md

 Current vips version is 7.40.11 with webp 0.4.0, libtiff 4.0.3, orc 0.4.18, fftw 3.3.4, libgsf 1.14.30, imagemagick 6.9.0 and lcms 2.6

+## About libtiff use

+We removed `libtiff.*` from the vips bundle because it's version (5.0) was conflicting with opencv (4.0).
+Removing `libtiff.*` made it use the user default's libtiff (5.0).
+Symbol names on the original vips bundle `libtiff.so` are wrong, they have versions appended, which causes the conflict.

+The new bundle is available at http://void.cc/libvips-build-0.0.1.tar.gz and is currently used by us.

 ## Usage

 Point the BUILDPACK_URL config or add to your .buildpacks this: